halakhattab/halakhattab/README.md

 ### 👩🏽‍💻 About Me

 I'm Hala Khattab, a Computer Science major at the University of Nevada, Las Vegas and a Break Through Tech AI Fellow at Cornell Tech.
-I build tech with intention—from NLP models to responsive websites—and believe in the power of AI for social good, education, and sustainability.
+I build tech with intention, from NLP models to responsive websites, and believe in the power of AI for social good, education, and sustainability.

 ---